… The days you struggled to get everything done.

 Not only does it reach deeply, aloe penetrates almost four times faster than water!

-Aloe is packed with polysaccharides – naturally occurring compounds that fight inflammation and promote healing.
+Aloe is packed with polysaccharides – naturally occurring compounds that support active cell biology.

-Recognized as one of the world's top experts on aloe, Dr. Ivan E. Danhof, M.D., Ph.D., from the North Texas Research laboratories discovered aloe leaf gel increases the production of collagen- producing dermal cells.
+Recognized as one of the world's top experts on aloe, Dr. Ivan E. Danh of the North Texas Research laboratories discovered aloe leaf gel increases the production of collagen-producing dermal cells.

-Damage from sun and normal aging can loosen the structure of surface skin epidermal cells, allowing water and moisture to escape.
-Dr. Danhof believes that the plentiful polysaccharides in aloe may reorganize and tighten the epidermal skin structure, giving delicate skin greater protection and a more youthful appearance.
+Damage from the sun can loosen the structure of surface skin epidermal cells, allowing water and moisture to escape.
+Dr. Danhof believes that the plentiful polysaccharides in aloe may reorganize and tighten the epidermal skin structure, giving delicate skin greater protection and a more beautiful appearance.

-From the early days of the Egyptians and Greeks, the chamomile flower has been regarded as a sacred herb.
+From the early days of the Egyptians and Greeks, the Matricaria or chamomile flower has been regarded as a sacred herb.

 Flavonoids, powerful antioxidants, protect against free radical damage to cells and tissues.

-The essential oils in chamomile flower extract soothe irritated and chapped skin.
+The essential oils in chamomile flower extract soothe skin irritated and chapped by the elements.

 From the ancient shores of the Mediterranean, olive oil has been used for thousands of years to nourish and revitalize skin.

 Hydroxytyrosol is a polyphenol with the highest level of free radical protection activity ever reported for any natural antioxidant compound.
-Found only in olive oil, this super-fighter protects against and heals skin damage from sun, stress, exercise, pollutants, and other lifestyle stressors.
+Found only in olive oil, this super fighter protects against skin damage from stress, exercise, pollutants and other lifestyle stressors.

-An excellent emollient, olive oil smoothes and softens skin.
+An excellent emollient, olive oil smooths and softens skin.
 It is non-greasy and penetrates the skin without clogging pores.
 Olive oil helps restore elasticity and suppleness to delicate tissue, especially around your eyes.

-The Exceptional All-Organic Eye and Lines Treatment Available only from Mercola.com
+The Exceptional All Organic Renewing Eye and Lines Treatment Available Only From Mercola.com

-These ten amazing ingredients form my all-organic Eye and Lines Treatment – available only from Mercola.com – for a fresher, invigorated, and visibly younger appearance.
+Experience these amazing ingredients from my all organic Renewing Eye and Lines Treatment – available only from mercola.com – for a fresher, invigorated and visibly more beautiful appearance.
+Our one-of-a-kind formula features:

 - Organically grown botanicals prized for their youth-promoting qualities.

-- Soothing, deeply penetrating oils and butters chosen for their ability to regenerate delicate tissue, restore elasticity, ease wrinkles and lines, and minimize bags and dark circles.
+- Soothing, deeply penetrating oils and butters chosen for their ability to, support elasticity, ease the appearance of wrinkles and lines, and minimize bags and dark circles.

-- Natural sources of potent antioxidants and phytosterols to slow and reverse the signs of aging in skin from free radical damage.
+- Natural sources of potent antioxidants and phytosterols to support the effects of skin damage.

-I add no artificial scents, coloring, or preservatives to my Eye and Lines Treatment — only 100 percent USDA certified organic natural botanicals you can recognize and trust.
+We’ve added no artificial scents, coloring or preservatives to my Renewing Eye and Lines Treatment — only USDA Certified Organic natural botanicals you can recognize and trust.
+And now it comes in a 1 fl. oz. tube!

 A little goes a long way.
 Gently stroke, with light outward touches, a small dab into the delicate areas around your eyes and lips.

 Growing some frown lines?
-Eye and Lines Treatment can help there, too.
+Renewing Eye and Lines Treatment can help there, too.

-In fact, anywhere you have visible lines, this velvety smooth cream goes to work to restore a more youthful appearance.
+In fact, anywhere you have visible lines, this velvety smooth cream goes to work to restore a more beautiful appearance.

-Lusciously rich and creamy, Eye and Lines Treatment melts into dry and damaged skin.
-The light natural scent with just a hint of floral and citrus tones, along with island vanilla delightfully refreshes.
+Lusciously rich and creamy, Renewing Eye and Lines Treatment melts into dry and damaged skin, while the light natural vanilla almond scent delightfully refreshes.

 Best of all, you'll see the difference in the mirror.
-Just knowing you look younger than your years… without that worn-out, tired look… you'll feel younger, too.
+Just knowing you look more beautiful… without that worn-out, tired look.

 And, to be sure, others will notice.

-To obtain these 100 percent certified organic ingredients – if you could find them all together in one package elsewhere – you'd pay dearly.
-Quality doesn't come cheap.
-And, in most other products, you'll find inexpensive and sometimes toxic filler ingredients and very little of the actual natural botanicals.
+It’s rare to find such a collection of Certified Organic ingredients, all in one package.
+In many other products, you'll find inexpensive and sometimes toxic filler ingredients and very little of the actual natural botanicals.

-Plus I'm so sure you'll be pleased with your results that I'm offering a Lifetime 100% Satisfaction Guarantee.
+I'm so sure you'll be pleased with your results that I'm offering my Money Back Guarantee.

-Try Eye and Lines Treatment for 30 days.
-If you aren't absolutely thrilled with what you see in the mirror, I'll refund your purchase price (minus shipping) as store credit.
-There's nothing to lose.
-Go ahead and order Eye and Lines Treatment today.
-You're worth it, aren't you?
+Try our Renewing Eye and Lines Treatment for 30 days.
+If you aren't absolutely thrilled with what you see in the mirror, you can return it (please see complete details below).